lsc-project/documentation/source/ideintegration.rst

 You have two options to obtain the LSC-sample source code:

-- Download a release or a daily snapshot from the `download area <download>`__.
+- Download a release or a daily snapshot from the `download area <https://lsc-project.org/download.html>`__.
 Untar the archive in your workspace directory for example.
 - Take the GIT version (if you want to check for new features,...):

     - We recommend using the integrated GIT plugin.
 Open the corresponding perspective in **Window** -> **Perspective** -> **Open Perspective** -> **Other**